-Richard Noble OBE – World Speed Record Breaker and Motivational Buisness Speaker
+Richard Noble OBE is a World Speed Record Breaker and Motivational Business Speaker

-Richard Noble’s other projects include the ARV Super2 light aircraft, the Atlantic Sprinter Blue Riband Contender, the Farnborough F1 Aircraft – the first point to point taxi aircraft and the JCB DieselMax Diesel Streamliner 2004-2006
+Richard Noble’s other projects include the ARV Super2 light aircraft, the Atlantic Sprinter Blue Riband Contender, the Farnborough F1 Aircraft – the first point to point taxi aircraft and the JCB DieselMax Diesel Streamliner.

 Richard then travelled to Bonneville Salt Flats in an attempt to capture the world record.
 But there was a series of setbacks.
 Back in Britain, Richard crashed Thrust 2, once again at 200mph, during a test run.
 It was not until 1983 that the car was ready again and a site was located that was not prone to flooding.
 On the vast expanse of the Black Rock desert, Richard took the world record reaching 633mph.

-To achieve the supersonic record, Richard handed over responsibility for driving the car to Squadron Leader Andy Green.
-The car hurtled through the Nevada desert and into the record books with a recorded speed of 763.035mph on 1st March 2002.
+To achieve the supersonic record, Richard handed over responsibility for driving the new ThrustSSC to Squadron Leader Andy Green.